 Although most students use Campus Tutorial Services on a voluntary basis, some students may be referred directly by faculty.
 In this case, the students work on developing those skills and competencies which have been identified by the faculty members as necessary for success in their classes.

-Up-to-date information on current programming and schedules may be viewed on the Campus Tutorial Services website: http://www.uww.edu/acadsupport/tutorial/.
-Students can also get information either by calling 262-472-1230 or by visiting the Campus Tutorial Services main office in the lower level of McCutchan Hall.
+Up-to-date information on current programming and schedules may be viewed on the Campus Tutorial Services website: https://www.uww.edu/tutorial.
+Students can also get information either by calling 262-472-1230 or by visiting the Campus Tutorial Services main office in the Marry Poppe Chrisman Student Success Center.
 Both voluntary visits and direct referrals are generally more successful if made before serious problems develop.
 Tutoring is generally available from 8:00 a.m. to 9:00 p.m.
 Monday-Thursday, 8:00 a.m. to 3:00 p.m.
-Friday in McCutchan Hall.
+Friday in the Marry Poppe Chrisman Student Success Center.
 Weekend hours in satellite locations in Anderson Library and certain Residence Halls is also available at other times and places by arrangement.